webpro-nl/knip/README.md

 following types of issues:

 - `files` - Unused files: did not find references to this file
+- Dependencies (`package.json`)
   - `dependencies` - Unused dependencies: did not find references to this dependency
-- `unlisted` - Unlisted dependencies: imported dependencies, but not listed in package.json (1)
+  - `unlisted` - Unlisted dependencies: used dependencies, but not listed in package.json (1)
+- Values (JavaScript)
   - `exports` - Unused exports: did not find references to this exported variable
   - `nsExports` - Unused exports in namespaces: did not find direct references to this exported variable (2)
+  - `classMembers` - Unused class members: did not find references to this member of the exported class
+- Types (TypeSscript)
   - `types` - Unused types: did not find references to this exported type
   - `nsTypes` - Unused types in namespaces: did not find direct references to this exported variable (2)
+  - `enumMembers` - Unused enum members: did not find references to this member of the exported enum
-- `duplicates` - Duplicate exports: the same thing is exported more than once with different names
+- `duplicates` - Duplicate exports: the same thing is exported more than once

 Notes: